 In the eyes of the Feds, marijuana is still considered Schedule I, lumped in with heroin as having no medicinal value and a high risk for abuse.

 According to the 1968 Gun Control Act, anyone who uses or is in possession of a controlled substance cannot also own or be in possession of firearms.
 Some interpret this law to include all persons living in (or even visiting) the same household.

 The main interest when the controlled substance portion was added to this act, was to give law enforcement the freedom to build cases against major drug cartels famous for illegal drug and firearms trade and possession.

 However, it has also historically been used to toughen the penalties for regular citizens who get caught with illegal drugs when they happen to own guns.

-The Federal government has left the issue of marijuana legalization up to individual states.
-However, the Second Amendment allowing citizens to bear arms is written into the Constitution.
-So, laws surrounding firearms are a Federal issue.
+The federal government has left the issue of marijuana legalization up to individual states.
+However, the Second Amendment allows citizens to bear arms is written into the Constitution, which makes laws surrounding firearms a federal issue.

-This is where things get tricky, though, because the enforcement of Federal laws is highly dependent on cooperation from the states themselves.
-Resources for seeking out, arresting and prosecuting Federal criminals is limited, and top-level government agencies rely on local law enforcement to manage the majority of the legwork.
+This is where things get tricky because the enforcement of federal laws is highly dependent on cooperation from the states themselves.
+Resources for seeking out, arresting, and prosecuting federal criminals are limited, and top-level government agencies rely on local law enforcement to manage the majority of the legwork.

-It's no secret that many American citizens who own guns also use marijuana.
-As of August 31, 2021, more than 300 thousand medical marijuana recommendations have been issued.
+As of August 31, 2021, more than 500 thousand medical marijuana recommendations have been issued.
 Considering Ohio is eighth in the US for gun ownership, then there is bound to be a considerable amount of overlap.

 This is generally the case in most states, and it is even greater in states where recreational marijuana is legal.
 It has created quite the conundrum for law enforcement, and most state lawmakers and enforcers are watching other states to see how they are handling it.